ElMagdo/JavaCodes/JavaJavaJava/Task7/readme.md

 placement string.
 For example, if the document is “To be or not to be, that is the question,” and the target string is “be,”, and the replacement string is “see,” the result should be, “To see or not to see, that is the question.”

-EXERCISE 7.17 Challenge: Design and implement a Java Swing Program that plays the following game with the user.
-Let the user pick a letter between A and
-Z. Then let the computer guess, the secret letter.
+***7.8*** Design and implement a **Java Swing Program** that plays the following game with the user.
+Let the user pick a letter between A and Z. Then let the computer guess, the secret letter.
 For every guess the player has to tell the computer whether it’s too high or too low.
 The computer should be able to guess the letter within five guesses.
-Do you see why?CHAPTER 7 • Exercises
+Do you see why?
-335

 EXERCISE 7.18 Challenge: A list is a sequential data structure.
 Design a List class that uses a comma-delimited String—such as, “a,b,c,d,12,dog”—to imple- ment a list.
 Implement the following methods for this class: